-The high voltage traces was placed on the top layer of the PCB, while all signal traces were placed on the bottom layer.
-To aid the design process without the DRC, a workaround was used to ensure that that enough clearance was kept between the pads and the traces.
-The 6 mm clearance was added to the package footprint as a ring on a user layer in the EDA, as seen in ???.
+The high voltage traces were placed on the top layer of the PCB, while all signal traces were placed on the bottom layer.
+To aid the design process without the DRC, a workaround was used to ensure that enough clearance was kept between the pads and the traces.
+The 6 mm clearance was added to the package footprint as a graphical circle on a user layer in the EDA, as seen in Figure 3.8.
 This is not an enforced rule, but it helps during the manual design process.